Abbreviations : Report Help

 Virions contain carbohydrates in the form of glycolipids and glycoproteins.

 The genomic RNA of all members of the family has a similar organization and is the viral mRNA found in infected cells.
 It contains a single long open reading frame (ORF) flanked by 5′- and 3′-terminal non-coding regions (NCRs) that form specific secondary structures required for genome replication and translation.
-Members of the genus Flavivirus, but not pestiviruses, hepaciviruses or pegiviruses produce a unique, subgenomic, small (0.3–0.5 kb) non-coding RNA that is derived from the 3′-NCR of genomic RNA (Lin et al., 2004) but which is essential for virus replication in cells and modulates pathogenicity in animals.
+Members of the genus Flavivirus, but not pestiviruses, hepaciviruses or pegiviruses produce a unique, subgenomic, small (300–500 nt) non-coding RNA that is derived from the 3′-NCR of genomic RNA (Lin et al., 2004) that is essential for virus replication in cells and modulates pathogenicity in animals.
 Translation-initiation of genomic RNA is cap-dependent for members of the genus Flavivirus, whereas IRES elements are present in viruses of the other genera.
 Viral proteins are synthesized as part of a polyprotein that is co- and post-translationally cleaved by viral and cellular proteases.
-The structural proteins are contained in the N-proximal portion of this polyprotein and the non-structural proteins in the remainder.
-The latter include a serine protease, an RNA helicase and the RdRp.
+The structural proteins are contained in the N-proximal portion of this polyprotein and the nonstructural proteins in the remainder.
+The latter include a serine protease, an RNA helicase and the RdRP.
 Genome replication occurs in the cytoplasm in association with modified cellular membranes via the synthesis of genome-length negative-strand intermediates.
 Virion assembly, including acquisition of a glycoprotein-containing lipid envelope, occurs by budding through intracellular membranes.
 Viral particles are transported in cytoplasmic vesicles through the secretory pathway before they are released by exocytosis, as shown for members of the genus Flavivirus and assumed for members of the other genera.
 In addition, release of infectious RNA via exosomes has recently been demonstrated (Ramakrishnaiah et al., 2013).

 The viruses of different genera are antigenically unrelated, but serological cross-reactivity exists among members within each genus.